Default On Promissory Note: Everything You Need to Know

 The number of payments to be made over a determined amount of time should be clearly defined and explained in a promissory note.
 A promissory note may include a default on secured debt as part of the agreement.
 This means that if the borrower fails to pay under the agreed-upon terms of the promissory note, then the lender can take the secured debt as a form of payment.

 For instance, when car dealerships sell a vehicle, the dealer will often secure the debt by adding in vehicle promissory note that states that if payments are not made as agreed, then the dealer has the right to repossess the vehicle.
 This is known as a secured promissory note.

 If you need help with making sure you don't default on promissory note, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.